Biology and Health Division

 • Multiscale molecular modeling

-This community brings together 40 research teams spread across nine research units (CBS, CRBM, IGF, IGH, IGMM, IRIM, IRCM, LBN, LPHI).
+This community comprises 40 research teams spread across 9 research units (CBS, CRBM, IGF, IGH, IGMM, IRIM, IRCM, LBN, LPHI).

 Oncology

-Montpellier's large cancer research community is involved in understanding the fundamental mechanisms of cancer and improving its treatment.
+Montpellier’s large cancer research community is dedicated to understanding the fundamental mechanisms of the disease and improving its treatment.

-It brings together around fifty teams spread across ten joint research units under the supervision of the University of Montpellier and the CNRS or Inserm (CBS, CRBM, IGF, IGH, IGMM, IRCM, IRIM, IRMB, LPHI, PhyMedExp) as well as three healthcare centers (Montpellier University Hospital, Nîmes University Hospital, and ICM).
+It comprises some fifty teams spread across 10 joint research units under the supervision of the University of Montpellier and the CNRS or Inserm (CBS, CRBM, IGF, IGH, IGMM, IRCM, IRIM, IRMB, LPHI, PhyMedExp) as well as three healthcare centers (Montpellier University Hospital, Nîmes University Hospital, and ICM).

-This community's excellence in research is internationally recognized.
-This is reflected in national certifications:
+This community’s excellence in research is internationally recognized.
+This is reflected in national accreditations:

-• EvoCan University Hospital Federation (FHU) project certified in 2017 and 2023 by AVIESAN
+• The "EvoCan" University Hospital Federation (FHU) project, accredited by AVIESAN in 2017 and 2023

-Complementing and coordinating with SIRIC, EvoCan has been dedicated since 2023 to the development and clinical deployment of immunotherapies, which represent a major avenue for fighting tumors.
+Working in a complementary and coordinated manner with SIRIC, EvoCan has been dedicated since 2023 to the development and clinical deployment of immunotherapies, which represent a major approach to fighting tumors.
 This includes both antibodies targeting molecules that modulate the immune system and immunocellular approaches using genetically modified T cells (CAR-T cells).

-• Several cancer teams in Montpellier are certified by the National League Against Cancer (Ligue Nationale Contre le Cancer) and the Foundation for Research (Fondation pour la Research , FRM), or are part of the LabEx "MabImprove" or LabMUSE "EpiGenMed" at the Montpellier I-Site MUSE.
+• Several cancer research teams in Montpellier are accredited by the National League Against Cancer (LNC) or the Foundation for Research (FRM), or are part of the “MabImprove” LabEx or the “EpiGenMed” LabMUSE at the Montpellier I-Site MUSE.

-The Montpellier Genetics-Epigenetics Community represents 22 teams spread across 14 research units (CBS, CRBM, DEFE, DMEM, IGF, IGH, IGMM, INM, Intertryp, IRCM, IRIM, IRMB, LPHI, PhyMedExp).
+The Montpellier Genetics and Epigenetics Community comprises 22 teams spread across 14 research units (CBS, CRBM, DEFE, DMEM, IGF, IGH, IGMM, INM, Intertryp, IRCM, IRIM, IRMB, LPHI, PhyMedExp).

-In 2010, as part of the Investing in the Future Program, the excellence of research in this field was recognized with the creation of the EpiGenMed Laboratory of Excellence.
-LabEx EpiGenMed has been remarkably successful, with major discoveries made by its teams being rewarded with national and international prizes and distinctions.
+In 2010, as part of the “Investment for the Future” program, the excellence of research in this field was recognized with the creation of the “EpiGenMed” Laboratory of Excellence.
+The EpiGenMed LabEx has been remarkably successful, with major discoveries made by its teams that have been recognized with national and international awards and honors.
 EpiGenMed has been designated a Montpellier University Laboratory of Excellence (LabMUSE) as part of the I-SITE project.
-Its objective is to promote fundamental and clinical research by setting up interdisciplinary projects "to move from the genome and epigenome to the molecular medicine of tomorrow."
-The research teams of excellence study the implications of genetics and epigenetics in cell proliferation and differentiation, normal development, neurobiology, infectious diseases, and cancer, in close collaboration with the Montpellier research community.
+Its goal is to promote basic and clinical research by establishing interdisciplinary projects “to move from the genome and epigenome toward the molecular medicine of tomorrow.”
+The teams of research excellence study the implications of genetics and epigenetics in cell proliferation and differentiation, normal development, neurobiology, infectious diseases, and cancer, in close collaboration with the Montpellier research community.

-This area of research also targets clinical applications in several fields.
-To this end, in 2018 Montpellier University Hospital entered into a partnership to promote the translation of discoveries from basic scientific research into medical research applications.
-Within this framework, the clinical teams of the Montpellier-Nîmes inter-hospital federation of medical genetics and molecular medicine (3 clinical units, 15 hospital laboratories) joined the existing teams of the Genetics-Epigenetics research area.
-This scientific integration aims to develop partnerships that will combine scientific discoveries in genetics and epigenetics with future medical applications.
+This area of research also aims to develop clinical applications in several fields.
+To this end, in 2018, the Montpellier University Hospital entered into a partnership to facilitate the translation of discoveries from basic scientific research into medical applications.
+As part of this initiative, the clinical teams of the Montpellier-Nîmes Inter-Hospital Federation of Medical Genetics and Molecular Medicine (3 clinical units, 15 hospital laboratories) have joined the existing teams of the Genetics-Epigenetics research area.
+This scientific integration aims to develop partnerships that will enable the combination of scientific discoveries in genetics and epigenetics with future medical applications.

 Infectious Diseases and Immunology

-The Infectious Diseases and Immunology community is organized as a continuum of Research , Research , and population Research .
-It includes a University Hospital Federation (FHU) called "Infection and Chronicity" (InCh) and brings together seven hospital departments from the Montpellier and Nîmes University Hospitals, 17 research units (ASTRE, CBS, CRBM, IGF, IGH, IGMM, IMAGINE, Intertryp, IRCM, IRIM, IRMB, LPHI, MIVEGEC, PCCEI, TransVIHMI, VBIC), and a hospital platform (LECRII).
+The Infectious Diseases and Immunology community is organized as a continuum of Research – Research – population Research .
+It comprises a University Hospital Federation (FHU) called “Infection and Chronicity” (InCh) and brings together 7 hospital departments from the Montpellier and Nîmes University Hospitals, as well as 17 research units (ASTRE, CBS, CRBM, IGF, IGH, IGMM, IMAGINE, Intertryp, IRCM, IRIM, IRMB, LPHI, MIVEGEC, PCCEI, TransVIHMI, VBIC), and a hospital platform (LECRII).

-This community, which has a major international influence with several laboratories established abroad (Africa, Asia, South America in cooperation with IRD and CIRAD organizations), is heavily involved in numerous international projects focusing on viral infections (HIV, Ebola, SARS-CoV-2, Arbovirus, HTLV-1, Influenza), parasitic (Plasmodium, Toxoplasma), bacterial (Mycobacterium, Coxellia, Brucella, Pseudomanas, Staphylococcus, antibiotic resistance and multi-resistance) and neglected tropical diseases (trypanosomiasis, leishmaniasis).
+This community, which has a significant international presence thanks to the establishment of several laboratories abroad (in Africa, Asia, and South America in cooperation with IRD and CIRAD-affiliated organizations), is heavily involved in numerous international projects focusing on viral infections (HIV, Ebola, SARS-CoV-2, arboviruses, HTLV-1, influenza), parasitic infections (Plasmodium, Toxoplasma), bacterial infections (Mycobacterium, Coxella, Brucella, Pseudomonas, Staphylococcus, antibiotic resistance and multidrug resistance), and neglected tropical diseases (trypanosomiasis, leishmaniasis).

-In addition to these projects, the exceptional technical facilities of the UAR BioCampus Montpellier, which benefit all researchers in Biology and Health, this community also benefits from other more specific technical platforms such as those of the UAR CEMIPAI (Center for the Study of Infectious Diseases and Anti-Infectious Pharmacology) and the infrastructure for housing, breeding, experimental conditioning, and experimentation in the A2/A3 animal facilities and the I2/I3 Insectarium.
+In addition to these projects, the entire Biology-Health research community benefits from the exceptional technical facilities of the UAR BioCampus Montpellier, this community also has access to other, more specialized technical facilities, such as those at the UAR CEMIPAI (Center for the Study of Infectious Diseases and Anti-Infectious Pharmacology) and the infrastructure for animal housing, breeding, experimental conditioning, and experimentation at the A2/A3 animal facilities and the I2/I3 Insectarium.

-Finally, an important partnership has been developed with large industrial groups and well-established SMEs/VSEs, including Horiba, SANOFI-Aventis, Biorad, Abivax, Metafora, Deinove, Nosopharm, and Azilead.
+Finally, a major partnership has been established with large industrial groups and well-established small and medium-sized enterprises (SMEs), including: Horiba, SANOFI-Aventis, Biorad, Abivax, Metafora, Deinove, Nosopharm, and Azilead.

 Experimental and Regenerative Medicine

 Experimental and Regenerative Medicine is the study of the mechanistic basis of diseases and the development of new therapies based on tissue regeneration, cell therapy, and pharmacology.
-With this objective in mind, the teams working in this area have developed unique models of target human diseases, as well as patient cohorts, enabling them to test innovative therapies.
+To this end, the teams working in this area have developed unique models of target human diseases, as well as patient cohorts, enabling the testing of innovative therapies.

-This community comprises 27 teams spread across nine research units (BC2M, DMEM, EuromovDMH, IGF, IGH, INM, IRMB, MMDN, PhyMedExp).
+This community comprises 27 teams spread across 9 research units (BC2M, DMEM, EuromovDMH, IGF, IGH, INM, IRMB, MMDN, PhyMedExp).

-The excellence of this community is recognized by the certification of a National Infrastructure in Biology and Health: E-Cell France, which offers services covering all phases of a cell therapy project, and by the AVIESAN certification of the RegenHab University Hospital Federation (FHU).
+The excellence of this community is recognized by the designation of a National Infrastructure for Health Biology—E-Cell France, which offers services covering all phases of a cell therapy project—and by AVIESAN’s accreditation of the RegenHab University Hospital Federation (FHU).

-The RegenHab FHU is a clinical, biological, and technological consortium that brings together stem cell biologists, physiologists, robotics engineers, specialists in complex movement imaging, and clinicians in rheumatology, muscular diseases, anesthesia-resuscitation, and rehabilitation.
-It develops new therapeutic approaches to restore movement in patients with diseases that impair musculoskeletal tissue function.
+FHU RegenHab is a clinical, biological, and technological consortium that brings together stem cell biologists, physiologists, robotics engineers, specialists in complex motion imaging, and clinicians in rheumatology, muscle diseases, anesthesiology and intensive care, and rehabilitation.
+It develops new therapeutic approaches to restore movement in patients with diseases in which musculoskeletal tissue function is impaired.

 Neuroscience